0xlunar/roundup/README.md

 - Fix IMDB not parsing numbers and other data.
 - Add Season pack support for EZTV
 - Fix no video id for youtube videos
-- Update TheRARBG to use their YAPS API
+- Add TheRARBG YAPS API as an alternative to scraping.
+(Don't replace as yaps goes down more often than base site)

 ## Contribute